altalang/ofs/README.md

 Running
 -------

 The plugin takes your AWS Access Key ID, AWS Secret Access Key, ObjectiveFS License, and ObjectiveFS Passphrase from a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-To create the secret, you first have to convert each of theve values to base64 encoding:
+To create the secret, you first have to convert each of these values to base64 encoding:

 ```bash
 echo -n <AWS access key id> | base64